GabrielGabuu/Dom-Piano/README.md

 # Dom-Piano

-This is a little JS Vanilla project to training some DOM's manipulation
+😉This is a little JS Vanilla project to training some DOM's manipulation